abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/spark/spark_deployment.md

 **Edit Configuration File**

-Next we need to finish editing the Jupyter Configuration file we created earlier.
+Next, we need to finish editing the Jupyter Configuration file we created earlier.
 Change directory to:

 ```console
 cd ~/.jupyter/